Invest in the future: breastfeed your baby. This relatively easy task will pay forward for many years to come.

 The LCDHD wants to help you successfully breastfeed your infant.
 Through a program that started in 2011, a breastfeeding coordinator and peer counselors will be available to help you get started, support you throughout, and aid in solving problems.

 Ann Stevens, International Board Certified Lactation Consultant, with the LCDHD is the Regional Breastfeeding Coordinator for the LCDHD region and can assist you with any breastfeeding questions, concerns, or issues you may have.
 Ann can also assist any clinic or business with breastfeeding promotion and education.
-Please call the LCDHD at 1 (800) 928-4416 (ext.
-4258) for more information.
-Additonal information can also be found at: Additional Breastfeeding Information.
+Please call the LCDHD at 1 (800) 928-4416 Ext.
+3 for more information.
+Additional information can also be found at: Additional Breastfeeding Information.

 This institution is an equal opportunity provider.